Create a Killer Resume and Cover Letter

 • Take the information gathered above and create your relevant experience section.

-I’m a big believer in “follow by example”, and it’s usually easier to follow something that’s been done before in order to create your document.
+I’m a big believer in “follow by example,” and it’s usually easier to follow something that’s been done before to create your document.

 No Experience

-What we haven’t covered is how to construct a resume for someone without experience.
+We haven’t covered how to construct a resume for someone without experience.
 Maybe you’ve just graduated from school or are changing industries.
-This is, of course, more difficult and the focus should be on entry-level jobs.
+This is, of course, more difficult, and the focus should be on entry-level jobs.
 There are many things you can do:

 • Include jobs you held while in school (even if not relevant)